Mobile Home Insurance

 What exactly is mobile home insurance?

 Mobile home insurance is designed to cover manufactured and mobile homes.
-It is slightly different to a standard homeowners insurance policy due to the differences in these types of homes.
+It is slightly different from a standard homeowners insurance policy due to the differences in these types of homes.
 The way mobile homes are built presents a new arena of risk and potential claims possibilities for insurance companies.
 Mobile homes are built in a factory, transported to a location once construction has been completed, and tied down and anchored for stability.
 Because of this and the lack of a concrete foundation found in a traditional home, insurance companies assume an additional risk, which they address through mobile home insurance.

 What does an HO-7 policy cover?
 See more details here.